pokepara/ilp-deep-astractive-summarizer/README.md

 This repository hosts the implementation of an advanced summarization system.
-The underlying approach is abstraction-based, utilizing integer linear programming alongsi
+The underlying approach is abstraction-based, utilizing integer linear programming alongside deep learning principles.
+The system is inspired by t